CephalofairGames/bnb-rules/index.md

 > ### Elite Monsters
 >
-> When you roll the die for an elite monster, instead of placing a single white cube on the rolled result, place two white cubes, one on each of the results not rolled.
-> The elite monster will take a turn at each of the marked initiative values, performing the abilities of the first marked action on its first turn and the abilities of the second marked action on its second turn.
+> An elite monster takes two turns each round, one at each of the two rolled initiative values.
+It performs the abilities of the first rolled action on its first turn and the abilities of the second rolled action on its second turn.

 ### Focus